girlsinc/me-and-my-money-edu/src/pages/course/budgeting/introduction/roadmap.md

 <sparkle-character-intro position="right" character="kimberly">
 Planning and budgeting might sound a little dull, but it's your roadmap to achieving your financial goals.
-If you don't know where you're going, how will you get get there?!
+If you don't know where you're going, how will you get there?!
 </sparkle-character-intro>

 # Overview for Planning and Budgeting